MARVEL MASTERWORKS: FANTASTIC FOUR VOL. 5 (Marvel, Second Edition, Second Printing, 2007; Hardcover)

 Issues 49 and 50 see Uatu the Watcher coming really, really close to breaking his oath of recording the activities of the lifeforms in this section of the galaxy without ever interfering.
 Galactus also came out of the box fully assembled, his motives and intentions clearly presented from the very first.
 Frickin' incredible.

-Between The Fabulous Fantastic Four Marvel Treasury Edition from 1974, which collected truncated versions of issues 48-50, which I've read countless times, and Fantastic Four Omnibus Vol. 2, I've read all of these issues before.
+Between The Fabulous Fantastic Four Marvel Treasury Edition from 1974, which collected truncated versions of issues 48-50 and Fantastic Four Omnibus Vol. 2, I've read all of these issues before.
 I sold off my copy of Fantastic Four Omnibus Vol. 2 a while ago for a couple hundred bucks and then turned around and bought the softcover volume 4 and back to press 2007 hardcovers of Vols.
 5 and 6, all of which use the same restoration as the Omnibus.
 That book is coming back in print this fall, but I won't be triple dipping.
 I'm happy with these books...and the money that I pocketed selling my Omnibus on eBay.

 |You will find no "witty" dialogue or breakfast table conversations in THIS book, charlie.|